TanyaradzwaGozhora/stats265/README.md

 # DistributionPackage
-A pip package with a some statistics distributions
+A pip package aspiring to have all the distributions from STATS265(Stats 1) - Ualberta

+Currently:
+* Binomial
+* Gaussian (Normal)

 Strongly recommend running it on a virtual environment!